-Finally the workshop emphasized on the importance of sharing all the available information on this species in the Southern Hemisphere.
+Finally the Workshop emphasised on the importance of sharing all the available information on this species in the Southern Hemisphere.

-The workshop thanked the IWC Delegation of Argentina and the province of Chubut for their efforts in bringing together the participants and organizing the workshop; to the IWC for financial support and L. Rojas Bracho for chairing the workshop and finishing on time.
+The Workshop expressed thanks to the IWC Delegation of Argentina and the Province of Chubut for their efforts in bringing together the participants and organising the Workshop, to the IWC for financial support and Rojas-Bracho for chairing the Workshop and finishing on time.